128technology/docs/docs/cli_reference.md

 ## `write log snapshot`

-Write a snapshot of debug information to the log
+Write a snapshot to the log.

 #### Usage